bobfp/yeet-state/README.md

 ## Why use Yeet?

-Redux is a fantastic library, but it's ideal for every application.
+Redux is a fantastic library, but it isn't ideal for every application.
 The amount of boilerplate makes smaller application tedious to develop.

-With the advent of the React Hooks API, larger apps are starting to move away from a "pure global state" model to a more hybrid nuanced approach.
-In these applications, developers might find redux to be overkill.
+With the advent of the React Hooks API, larger apps are starting to move away from a "pure global state" model to a more hybrid, nuanced approach where developers might find redux to be overkill.

 Yeet is designed for these use cases -- to fill in the gaps in applications that strive for a happy medium between pure component state and pure global state.